teskpicoin/tesk-1/README.md

 ## Coming Soon
 * tesk.try() - Like a promise.race()
-* exec() or execAsync() receive in callback result array of all tasks.
-Then you will can use task.next(12), and when all tasks was finished you can receive err and result parameters.
+* exec() or execAsync() - Receive in callback result array of all tasks.
+Then you will can use task.next(12), and when all tasks was finished you can receive error and result parameters.
 Result will be equals an array [12]

 ## Related projects
 [async](https://github.com/caolan/async)